Class of 1943 Professor of Philosophy

 Cognitive Science at Princeton

-Along with a group of people from psychology, philosophy, linguistics, neuroscience, and computer science, I am currently organizing a cognitive science initative here at Princeton.
+Along with a group of people from psychology, philosophy, linguistics, neuroscience, computer science, and several other departments, I am currently organizing a Cognitive Science Initative here at Princeton.
 If you are interested in learning more about this initiative, please email me or visit our website for more information.
 All members of the Princeton community are welcome, especially undergraduate and graduate students.

 My primary research interests lie in the intersection of philosophy and cognitive psychology.
 I believe that a range of issues in philosophy can be illuminated by psychological considerations, and conversely that empirical psychology can benefit from philosophical understanding.